-The Company's debt structure at December 31, 2015, was comprised of three private debt placements completed in 1998, 2006 and 2008 for a total of US\$239.0 million (C\$330.8 million) and outstanding debt totalling \$653.9 million under the amended revolving facility.
-Outstanding contingent letters of credit totalled \$3.6 million; accordingly there was US\$720.4 million of unused availability on the revolving credit facility at December 31, 2015.
+The Company's debt structure at December 31, 2016, was primarily comprised of the aforementioned public bonds of US\$500.0 million (C\$662.1 million), two private debt placements completed in 1998 and 2008 for a total of US\$129.0 million (C\$173.0 million), and outstanding debt totaling \$756.6 million under the syndicated revolving credit facility.

+Including outstanding contingent letters of credit totaling \$4.1 million, there was US\$631.1 million of unused availability on the revolving credit facility at December 31, 2016.
+In addition, the Company had uncommitted and unused lines of credit of approximately US\$5.0 million at December 31, 2016.
+The Company's uncommitted lines of credit do not have a commitment expiration date and may be cancelled at any time by the Company or the banks.